Dave Eggers: McSweeney's and other ventures

 Eggers is the founder of McSweeney's, an independent publishing house known for its literary journal Timothy McSweeney's Quarterly Concern, which he began in 1998.
 McSweeney's also publishes The Believer, a monthly journal edited by Eggers's wife, Vendela Vida, and the now-defunct DVD magazine Wholphin.

-In addition to his literary pursuits, Eggers is a dedicated philanthropist.
+In addition to his literary pursuits, Eggers is a philanthropist.
 In 2002, he and educator Nínive Clements Calegari co-founded 826 Valencia, a nonprofit writing and tutoring center for children and young adults.
-The project has since expanded into a national organization, 826 National, with chapters in cities across the United States (Los Angeles, New York City, Chicago, Ann Arbor, Washington, and Boston).
+The project has since expanded into a national organization, 826 National, with chapters in cities across the United States (Los Angeles, New York City, Chicago, Ann Arbor, Washington, Boston, New Orleans and Minneapolis–Saint Paul).
 In April 2010, under the umbrella of 826 National, Eggers launched ScholarMatch, a nonprofit organization that connects donors with students to make college more affordable.

 In 2006, he appeared at fundraising events, dubbed the Revenge of the Book–Eaters tour, to support these programs.

 In September 2007, the Heinz Family Foundation awarded Eggers a $250,000 Heinz Award (given to recognize "extraordinary achievements by individuals") in the Arts and Humanities.
 In accordance with Eggers's wishes, the award money was given to 826 National and The Teacher Salary Project.

-Visual art work
+Visual arts

 While at the University of Illinois, Urbana-Champaign, Eggers attended art classes.
 After the publication of A Heartbreaking Work of Staggering Genius, he focused mainly on writing.
 Still, he publicly returned to visual art in 2010, with a solo gallery show at Electric Works in San Francisco, called "It Is Right to Draw Their Fur".
 The show featured many drawings of animals often paired with phrases, sometimes out of the Bible.
 In conjunction with that exhibition, McSweeney's published a catalog featuring 25 loose-leaf prints of the work featured in the show.
 In 2015, Eggers had his first solo museum exhibition at the Nevada Museum of Art called "The Insufferable Throne of God".
 Eggers is represented by Electric Works, a fine art gallery in San Francisco.

 Outside of exhibitions, Eggers' visual art contributions include the following: